If you love pretty coastal towns and villages, Robin Hood’s Bay is the place for you.

 Why the name Robin Hood’s Bay?

 Legend has it, Robin Hood encountered French pirates who came to pillage the fisherman’s boats and the northeast coast.
 The pirates surrendered and Robin Hood returned the loot to the poor people in the village that is now called Robin Hood’s Bay.
+He was considered a man of the people, as they say.

 The tunnels can see be found today so keep your eyes peeled.
 If you’re feeling really adventurous, bring a torch and take a look inside.